elnobun/developer-portfolio/README.md

     - [x] Include Tailwind in global styles.
 - [x] Setup responsiveness (mobile and desktop)
 - [x] Sidebar Component
+  - [ ] Theme mode (dark / light)
 - [x] Create the Navbar
     -[x] Navbar should have the about, projects, and resume pages -[x] Keep track of the active element of each page.
 Make sure its a `strong` string type (useState<string>('')) -[x] If the selected currentItem is not the activeItem, setActiveItem to current item when it's selected.
     -[x] The current activeItem should be displayed on the left-hand side of the navbar.
     -[x] Ensure that the home route did mount, to ensure the route path is equal to the default current item.
+- [x] Setup data service on the root directory to hold all the data.
+    - [x] Create a typescript interface in `services/types.ts` to describe the shape of the object data.
+- [x] Create an api for the services: `api/services` - For good measure.
+    - [x] Implement the `getServerSideProps()` to fetch the service data via the api available to the home page as props.
+- [x] Display the interface in the home page.
+  - [x] Create a ServiceCard component
+  - [x] Create function to format HTML in the strings.
 - [ ] Setup filter
     - [ ] Filter should be displayed below the Navbar
     - [ ] Filter should be displayed only when on the projects page.